micylt/HLP/README.md

 # Setup and Installation

-NeedleNet runs on Python 3.6 and utilizes the Flask framework.
+HLP runs on Python 3.6 and utilizes the Flask framework.

 All html files must go in the `templates` directory.